serverless/core/README.md

 <br/>

-**Updates** ⚡️ <a href="https://github.com/serverless/components/releases/tag/0.1.22">v0.1.22 has been released</a> - Includes the function & api provider agnostic components.
+Updates: ⚡️ <a href="https://github.com/serverless/components/releases/tag/0.1.22">v0.1.22 has been released</a> - Includes the function & api provider agnostic components.

 <br/>